aaron-bini-301/portland-301d4/class01__mon_layout/solo-lab/README.md

 # Portfolio Lab Assignment: Mobile-first and Responsive Design

+---
+# Description

-# Your professional online presence
+## Your professional online presence
 During the first three weeks of this course, you'll create from scratch a static "portfolio" web application that highlights your projects and interests and showcases your web development skills to potential employers or clients.

 Steps to get started: